REIT Stocks - Definition, Advantages, Factors

 - Regulation and Evolution: REIT regulations were established in 2014; however, India’s first REIT emerged five years later.
 The sector has now been in existence for approximately five years.

 - Market Value: As of May 14, 2025, the total market capitalisation of REITs India exceeded ₹98,000 cr, approximately equivalent to $11.5 bn USD.
-Despite this, the trading volume remains lower compared to many small-cap stocks.
+Despite this, trading volume remains lower than that of many small-cap stocks.

 Future Outlook of the Real Estate Investment Trusts in India